prometheus/prometheus/docs/getting_started.md

 As you can gather from [localhost:9090/metrics](http://localhost:9090/metrics), one metric that Prometheus exports about itself is called `prometheus_target_interval_length_seconds` (the actual amount of time between target scrapes).
-Go ahead and enter this into the expression console and then click **Execute**:
+Go ahead and enter this into the expression console and then click "Execute":

 ```
 prometheus_target_interval_length_seconds